oneops/oneops.github.io/_posts/2017-04-27-oneops-release-1704-2x.md

 <!--more-->

-One of the main focus points of the performance improvements was the query performance on PostgreSQL.
-Changing to batch mode for many operations yielded up to 10 percent improvements.
-Switching to inlined insert statements in batch mode boosted performance of some operations by a factor of 10x and more.
+One of the main focus points of the performance improvements was around improvements to compute updates.
+We now support certain specific simple changes to be carried out on an existing compute instead of recycling the compute and creating new fresh replacement.
+This removes the need for provisioning, OS and software installation and more that can typically take between 60 and 120 seconds and results in the necessary changes to be performed in a few seconds now.

-Besides these and other performance improvements we also implmented a few other changes and improvements:
+Besides these and other performance improvements we also implemented a few other changes and improvements:

-## Changes
+# Changes

 * Support for running compliance scripts on Windows - [PR](https://github.com/oneops/circuit-oneops-1/pull/806) and [PR](https://github.com/oneops/oneops-admin/pull/184)